LTO Angeles City (Pampanga) Office Location and Contact Information

 • Conversion of Foreign Driver’s License to Philippine Driver’s License Including Renewal of Expired Philippine Driver’s License with a Valid Foreign Driver’s License

-• Change Classification from Professional Driver’s License (PDL) Code to Non-Professional Driver’s License Code (NPDL)
+• Change Classification from Professional Driver’s License (PDL) Code to Non-Professional Driver’s License Code (NPDL), Dropping of DL Code and Change Clutch Type

 • Request for System Updates (RSU) for Double License